 Our business began operations in 1979.
 We reorganized our business in 1993 and incorporated Textainer Group Holdings Limited under the laws of Bermuda as a holding company of a group of corporations involved in the purchase, ownership, management, leasing and disposal of a fleet of intermodal containers.
 Textainer Group Holdings Limited is incorporated with an indefinite duration under registration number EC18896.
-Our common shares are listed on the New York Stock Exchange.
-Our registered office is located at 16 Par-La-Ville Road, Hamilton HM 08 Bermuda and our telephone number is (441) 296-2500.
+Textainer Group Holdings Limited's common shares are listed on the New York Stock Exchange ("NYSE").
+Textainer Group Holdings Limited's registered office is located at 16 Par-La-Ville Road, Hamilton HM 08 Bermuda and our telephone number is (441) 296-2500.

-We have three directly owned subsidiaries:
+Textainer Group Holdings Limited has two directly-owned subsidiaries:

-Textainer Equipment Management Limited ("TEM"), our wholly-owned subsidiary incorporated in Bermuda, which provides container management, acquisition and disposal services to affiliated and unaffiliated container investors;

-- Textainer Limited ("TL"), our wholly-owned subsidiary incorporated in Bermuda, which owns containers directly and via a subsidiary, Textainer Marine Containers Limited ("TMCL"), which is jointly owned with FB Transportation Capital LLC ("Fortis"), a Delaware corporation; and - Textainer Capital Corporation ("TCC"), our wholly-owned subsidiary incorporated in Delaware, which together with its subsidiary, was the former managing general partner of six California limited partnerships formed to invest in transportation equipment and which are now dissolved.
-This entity is currently not actively operating.
+- Textainer Equipment Management Limited ("TEM"), our wholly-owned subsidiary incorporated in Bermuda, which provides container management, acquisition and disposal services to affiliated and unaffiliated container investors; - Textainer Limited ("TL"), our wholly-owned subsidiary incorporated in Bermuda, which owns containers directly and via a subsidiary, Textainer Marine Containers Limited ("TMCL"), in which TL and TCG Fund I, L.P. ("TCG"), an exempted limited partnership organized under the laws of the Cayman Islands, currently hold voting interests of 75% and 25%, respectively; and